Skip to main content

 Best lower back exercises for strength and performance

-The best lower back exercises include back extensions, Romanian deadlifts, bird dogs, and superman holds.
+The best lower back exercises include back extensions, Romanian deadlifts with barbell or dumbbells, bird dogs, and superman holds.
 For loaded movement, lower back dumbbell exercises like single-leg RDLs and suitcase carries are highly effective.
 These movements teach your spine to resist flexion, control load, and build tension under stress.
 Bodyweight or light-resistance variations are ideal for beginners, while compound lifts like barbell RDLs and good mornings offer strength progression for experienced lifters.

 Strengthen your back with dumbbells, cables, or just bodyweight